Shantang3/ACE-CPT-Notes/Personal Notes/Chr5-6.md

 A high intake of saturated fat, as well as artificial trans fats, is associated with increased total and LDL cholesterol.

+Individuals with hypertension are advised to follow the DASH (Dietary Approaches to Stop Hypertension) eating plan: low in saturated fat, cholesterol, and total fat.
+The staples are whole grains, fruits, veggies, and beans, peas, and lentils.

 ![IMG_1023](https://github.com/Shantang3/ACE-CPT-Notes/assets/25567822/9ae744e1-d8a3-4399-9be2-fb7d8c5c4415)